circlesandlines/Kiboto/README.md

 A set of tools for controlling games with artificial intelligence, for the sake of live competition.

 ## Status
 Kiboto is currently in a pre-release state.
-Stay tuned to get
+Stay tuned to get installation instructions, environment setup, and tutorials
-	installation instructions
-	environment setup
-	usage documentation

 ## TODO for 1.0 release
 - [x] initialize game sessions based on game client requests